making/yavi/README.md

 * No more Java Beans!
 * Zero dependency!

-If you are not fun of [Bean Validation](https://beanvalidation.org/), YAVI will be a nice alternative.
+If you are not a fun of [Bean Validation](https://beanvalidation.org/), YAVI will be a nice alternative.

 ### Usage